EphremDemlew/EphremDemlew/README.md

 - 👋 Hi, I’m  ✨ ✨ ✨ Ephrem Demlew  ✨ ✨ ✨
 - 👀 I’m interested in  ...
-Learning Fullstack and AI
+Learning AI and Business Management
 - 🌱 I’m currently learning ...
 NextJs
 - 💞️ I’m looking to collaborate on ... web
 - 📫 How to reach me ... my linkdin https://www.linkedin.com/in/ephremdemlew/